Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 You can read more about the parameterization details of the **Physical** hair mode [here](master-stack-hair.md).

+##  Path tracing and automatic histogram exposure
+Path tracing creates noise that changes the minimum and maximum values that HDRP uses for automatic, histogram-based [exposure](Override-Exposure.md).
+You can visualize this when you use the [RGB Histogram](Render-Pipeline-Debug-Window.md#LightingPanel) to debug the exposure in your scene.

+This is especially visible in the first few un-converged frames that have the highest level of noise.
+However, this does not affect the exposure of the final converged frame.

+If there is any noise that affects the exposure in the final converged frame, adjust the following properties in the [Automatic Histogram](Override-Exposure.md#AutomaticHistogram) override to set the exposure to your desired range:

+* **Limit Min**

+* **Limit Max**

 ## Limitations

 This section contains information on the limitations of HDRP's path tracing implementation.
 Mainly, this is a list of features that HDRP supports in its rasterized render pipeline, but not in its path-traced render pipeline.